Take Action – Eating for a Greener Future

 • In the fridge and pantry, place perishable foods or foods you have already opened at the front as a reminder to eat them first.

-• Freeze, can, dry or preserve fresh produce to extend its lifespan and enjoy all year long.
+• Freeze, can, dry or preserve fresh produce to extend its lifespan.

-• If you think something might go bad before you can eat it, freeze it to use later and put a date on it to remind yourself when it was made.
+• If something might go bad soon, freeze it to use later and put a date on it.

-• Have canned, frozen or dried foods on hand for cooking – they often have a longer life, which can lead to less waste.
+• Have canned, frozen or dried foods on hand – they have a longer life which can lead to less waste.

 Learn more about managing food freshness